How Employers Can Reduce “Re-Entry Anxiety” and Conform with B.C.’s Step 3 Restart Plan

 Spraggs Law can help with writing policies, creating hybrid work models, or managing employee expectations and difficult conversations with Human Resources Consulting and Employment Law Expertise.

 Do you need help with a legal issue?
 Spraggs Law can help.
-Give us a call at 604-359-1627 for a free consultation to discuss how we can offer personalized assistance based on your circumstances.
+Give us a call at 604-359-1627 or contact us online for a free consultation to discuss how we can offer personalized assistance based on your circumstances.